Johnkayode/Johnkayode/README.md

 - 🔭 I’m currently working on Python/Django, Javascript and Wordpress.
-- 🌱 I’m interested in Backend Enginerring, Cloud and DevOps
+- 🌱 I’m interested in Backend Engineering, Cloud and DevOps
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me: newtonjohn043@gmail.com